icclab/cyclops/collectors/openstack-events/README.md

 ## Openstack collector
 Usage data collection from your Openstack deployment.

-### Installation
+## Installation
-The Openstack usage collector requires Java 8 as well as RabbitMQ, both of which can be installed using the following <a href="https://github.com/icclab/cyclops/wiki/Dependencies" target="_blank">guide</a>.

-Openstack collector also requires an access to rational database.
-Even though you can deploy and use any backend database, the default database is PostgreSQL, which you can install and set up with

-    cd install
-    bash install_postgresql.sh
-    bash create_database.sh
+Openstack collector is written in Java 8 and requires connection to RabbitMQ and InfluxDB.
+To install these dependencies please consult the [installation page](https://github.com/icclab/cyclops/wiki/Dependencies).

 ### Configuration
-For Openstack collector to function properly you will need to edit <code>config/openstack_event.conf</code> file and specify your Openstack evetns settings, as well as RabbitMQ and Hibernate connection settings, both of which can be accessed remotely.
+For Openstack collector to function properly you will need to edit <code>config/openstack_event.conf</code> file and specify your Openstack settings, as well as RabbitMQ and Influxdb connection settings, both of which can be accessed remotely.

-### Set up bindings
+### Bindings
-Before starting Openstack usage collection it is paramount to bind its exchanges to the RCB Cyclops queues as well as Cyclops queue to the nova exchange.
-In order to do so simply run the following script and provide server's location and port RabbitMQ admin is listening on:
+Before starting Openstack event collection it is paramount to bind its exchanges to the RCB Cyclops queues as well as Cyclops queue to the Openstack exhanges:

+* **cyclops.openstack.nova.data** -> *exchange*: nova, *key*: conductor
+* **cyclops.openstack.neutron.data** -> *exchange*: neutron, *key*: notifications.info
+* **cyclops.openstack.cinder.data** -> *exchange*: openstack, *key*: notifications.info

+In order to do so simply run the following script:

-    bash install/setup_bindings.sh localhost 15672
+    bash install/setup_bindings.sh localhost

 ### Logging
 To have the logging system enabled you need to run the following:

     bash install/setup_logging.sh

-Then all Openstack collector logs will be stored in <code>/var/log/cyclops/openstack_events/</code> directory.
+Then all Openstack event collector logs will be stored in <code>/var/log/cyclops/openstack_events/</code> directory.

+## Deployment
+Once all prerequisites are installed and collector is configured you can start using it.

 ### Run the JAR file
-In order to run Openstack event collector as embedded JAR you need to have Java 8 installed and execute:
+In order to run Openstack collector as embedded JAR:

     java -jar bin/openstack_event.jar config/openstack_event.conf

 ### Compile from the source code
 If you want to compile the code on your own and your environment already has Java 8 and Maven 3 present, simply execute the following commands: